eriksoderblom/alpine-apache-php/README.md

 Alpine based image with apache2 and php8

+You can use either of these build images:
+*ghcr.io/eriksoderblom/alpine-apache-php:latest*
+*eriksoderblom/alpine-apache-php:latest*

-You can find a built image at [Docker Hub](https://hub.docker.com/r/eriksoderblom/alpine-apache-php) or use the image: *eriksoderblom/alpine-apache-php:latest*
+You can find other (older versions) at [Docker Hub](https://hub.docker.com/r/eriksoderblom/alpine-apache-php)

 ## Define environnement variables (optional)